tomginsberg/stimdx/README.md

 # stimdx

-stimdx is a simple Python extension for [Stim](https://github.com/quantumlib/Stim) that adds support for dynamic circuits—branching, loops, and conditional logic based on real-time measurement results.
+stimdx is a simple Python extension for [Stim](https://github.com/quantumlib/Stim) that adds support for dynamic circuits (branching, loops, and conditional logic) based on real-time measurement results.

 ## Quick Start